 As with every grape, the flavor profile of Malbec will vary with “place”, i.e. where the grapes are grown.
 For instance, Malbec struggles to maintain acidity in lower elevations but does fabulously in higher elevation spots where there is a large diurnal temperature shift (cold nights and sunny days).
 So, the impact of terroir, defined as all of the non-manmade influences on the vines and grapes, can never be overlooked.
 Terroir includes altitude, climate, weather (climate and weather are two different things), degree days, proximity to bodies of water, slope and directional facing of the land, rainfall, drainage, wind, and so on.

-An evening of comparative wine tasting will reveal the broad spectrum of aromas and tastes that can result among wines made from the Malbec grape variety when grown in a diversity of terroir, and it will also demonstrate the differences between Old World and New World wine styles.
+It is with this in mind that we will gather for an evening of comparative wine tasting that will reveal the broad spectrum of aromas and tastes that can result among wines made from the Malbec grape variety when grown in a diversity of terroir, and it will also demonstrate the differences between Old World and New World wine styles.

-Malbec is on Thursday, October 17, 2019 at 7:00 pm at the Hilton Harrisburg.
-Pricing to be forthcoming-not yet available for reservations.
+Please join us for an evening of exploring Malbec wines on Thursday, October 17, 2019 at 7:00 pm at the Harrisburg Hilton.